sethmlarson/virtualbox-python/docs/source/virtualbox/library_ext.rst

         attempt to pull the *machine.current_snapshot* is made, if there is no snapshot available, an Exception is raised.

-    .. method:: set_on_network_adapter_changed(callback)
+    .. method:: register_on_network_adapter_changed(callback)

-        The *callback* function is called when a network adapter changed event is raised and receives a *INetworkAdapterChangedEvent* object.
+        The *callback* function is called with a *INetworkAdapterChangedEvent* argument when a network adapter changed event occurs.

         ::